openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 ```
 For more information, refer to the [Converting a PaddlePaddle Model](prepare_model/convert_model/Convert_Model_From_Paddle.md) guide.

-4. Launch Model Optimizer for an MXNet SSD Inception V3 model and specify first-channel layout for the input:
+4. Launch Model Optimizer for an Apache MXNet SSD Inception V3 model and specify first-channel layout for the input:
 ```sh
 mo --input_model ssd_inception_v3-0000.params --layout NCHW
 ```
-For more information, refer to the [Converting an MXNet Model](prepare_model/convert_model/Convert_Model_From_MxNet.md) guide.
+For more information, refer to the [Converting an Apache MXNet Model](prepare_model/convert_model/Convert_Model_From_MxNet.md) guide.

 5. Launch Model Optimizer for a Caffe AlexNet model with input channels in the RGB format which needs to be reversed:
 ```sh